-A. Bufferyard required.
+- A. Bufferyard required.
 Bufferyards are required to be constructed and/or planted when a new principal structure is built on a parcel that is zoned in one of the following districts, and where that parcel is adjacent to a separate zoning district:

 - Flex Employment (FE)

 - Commercial Corridor (CC)

 - Community Living (CL)

 - Mixed Use (MU)

 - Planned Unit Development (PUD), provided that the approved permitted use is non-residential in nature.

+- .

-B. Adjacent properties.
+- B. Adjacent properties.
 Properties that are separated by a public right-of-way are considered adjacent for the purposes of this Section.

 Bufferyard design.
 Where bufferyards are required, they shall be designed per the provisions in this section.
-Required bufferyards in the Mixed Use (MU) District and Community Living (CL) District shall be Type A Bufferyards, and required bufferyards in the Flex Employment (FE) District, the Commercial Corridor (CC) District, and Planned Unit Development (PUD) District shall be Type B Bufferyards.
+Required bufferyards in the Mixed Use (MU) District and Community Living (CL) District shall be Type A Bufferyards, and required bufferyards in the Flex Employment (FE) District, the Commercial Corridor (CC)

+Disclaimer: This Zoning Resolution will go into effect March 5, 2026.
+District, and Planned Unit Development (PUD) District shall be Type B Bufferyards.